n. pl. reindeeror rein·deers

-A large deer (Rangifer tarandus) of the Arctic tundra and northern boreal forests, having large hooves and long branched antlers in both sexes, and widely domesticated in Eurasia.
+A large deer (Rangifer tarandus) of the Arctic tundra and northern boreal forests, having large hooves and long branched antlers, and widely domesticated in Eurasia.
 Subspecies native to North America and Greenland are usually called caribou.

 [Middle English reindere : Old Norse hreinn, reindeer; see ker-1 in the Appendix of Indo-European roots + Middle English der, animal; see DEER.]